Guidelines for media interviews

 Please contact our media relations team to arrange interviews with our providers or patients, take photos or video footage of our facilities, Colleagues or patients, discuss story ideas on health and wellness, or get answers to your questions.

 We realize you may work with a 24-hour news cycle.
-If you need assistance after hours, on the weekends or holidays, contact our public relations specialist, (574) 238-4556.
+If you need assistance after hours, on the weekends or holidays, contact us at (574) 238-4556.

 These media guidelines help ensure and protect the rights and privacy of our patients, families and Colleagues.
 Our guidelines apply to all Goshen Health entities, including the hospital, our physician groups and specialists, as well as our foundation.